 And here are the end results…

-Of course, this isn’t the complete end result of the camper renovation as we finished painting the cabinets, installing LVT flooring, and hung new RV blinds.
+Of course, this isn’t the complete end result of the camper renovation as we finished painting the cabinets, installing LVT flooring, and hanging new RV blinds.
 Nonetheless, the walls are complete here and it looks so much better.

 The camper walls really did not look bad before since they were a muted color.
 Still, a neutral camper paint color made a HUGE difference, don’t you agree?!